fredwu/fredwu.me-v3/src/pages/blog/2012-01-28-on-hiring-how-to-be-a-non-technical-co-founder.md

 ## Curiosity

-In web-based projects, it is surprisingly easy to have “what if …?” scenarios.
+In web-based projects, it is surprisingly easy to have "what if …?" scenarios.
 Not sure which sign up form will have a higher conversion rate?
 Easy, just make two or more of them and run A/B tests.

 Sometimes, as developers, we are so in the zone that we would keep on building stuff the way we envisioned.
-You will need to step in, pull us out, and say “hey, have you thought about …?
-What if …?”
+You will need to step in, pull us out, and say "hey, have you thought about …?
+What if …?"

-Flickr as it is today would never have existed if the founders didn’t raise the question of “hey, how about doing _just_ the photo uploading and sharing features?”
+Flickr as it is today would never have existed if the founders didn’t raise the question of "hey, how about doing _just_ the photo uploading and sharing features?"

 ## High Expectation

-“This is shit!”
-“We can’t ship this!”
+"This is shit!"
+"We can’t ship this!"
 If the product stinks, say so, and find ways to improve it.
 An MVP should always be half-polished, not half-arsed.

 The original iPhone was shipped without 3rd party native apps support, or multi-tasking - it wasn’t ideal, but they didn’t effect the core user experience.
 Now look at [PlayBook](http://en.wikipedia.org/wiki/BlackBerry_PlayBook#Reception_and_sales), it has the features most Android devices have, but the core user experience is so bad that the product never took off.
 If someone at RIM’s top management had the same obsession on user experience as Steve Job’s, PlayBook would never have shipped in such a bad shape.